asdegoyeneche/ROAR/index.md

 [video or image of car detecting obstacles?]

 ### Controlling <a name="results_control"></a>
 The LQR controller performed notably better than the original PID controllers.
 Below we can see two instances of the car.
 The one on the left is using the PID controllers, while the one on the right is using the LQR controller.
+Notice the behavior of the car after the turns in both GIFs - there is a substantial difference in the stability of the car, with the LQR controller providing much better performance than the PID controller.
 We tuned both controllers as well as we could.

 PID Controller         |  LQR Controller :-------------------------:|:-------------------------: